-The response was excellent; many generations came together, and thus, women began sharing their skills and time to inspire and support vulnerable new Mums in Salford.
+Verve launched the ‘Knitting Baby Clothes Appeal’ in March 2020, and the campaign was to ask if people in our communities would knit or crochet baby clothes during the first lockdown.
+The response was humbling as many generations came together, and thus, the Ladies who Knit’ began sharing their skills and time to inspire and support vulnerable new Mums in Salford.

 My gut instinct was right; we were in for the long haul with COVID.

 We thought it would be okay, it was getting warmer, and there was no panic if the campaign were slow to take off.
 However, that was one worry we needn’t have worried about; knitters came forward, and we soon had plenty of clothes for our babies.

 Even though the sun had come out and summer was nearing, instinct kicked in with me to keep going.
 More importantly, I felt we were heading for an exceptionally long and cold winter, and I ‘doubted’ the information on COVID-19 coming through; it didn’t make sense.

 Never assume; it makes an ass of you and me!

 Experts told us that ‘Coronavirus does not like heat, and thrives in the cold’.
 The heat would destroy the virus, and as the numbers went down, it seemed possible this might be the case.
 I didn’t believe this explanation, and I couldn’t see its logic; maybe we didn’t know enough about the virus at the time.
 Fortunately, summer was ahead; if the ‘experts’ were right, perhaps we need not worry.

 Maybe experts’ assumptions were based on this strain’s evidence; was it possible this virus was smarter than assumed?
 I believe that you never ‘assume.’
 ‘Assume’ make an ass of you and me!
 This phrase was a mantra of my Nana’s many life terms; I felt she was right.